sameerdhoke/szhw-model-interest-rate-simulation/README.md

     * Using These Estimated Call Prices to Evaluate How the Value of the Option Changes under Different Yield Scenarios

-    Sensitivity analysis: We perform sensitivity analysis to see how changes in the input parameters (such as interest rates, volatility, and time to maturity) affect the call option prices.
+    Sensitivity analysis: I perform sensitivity analysis to see how changes in the input parameters (such as interest rates, volatility, and time to maturity) affect the call option prices.
 This can help identify the most critical factors driving the options prices and assess the risk associated with different scenarios.

     Output: <br>
     ![Sensitivity Analysis](output-screenshots/sensitivity_analysis_call_prices.png)